-Balmoral Bound: Season 4 of ‘The Crown’ Turns Up the Drama of Real-Life Royal History On the Scottish Estate
+Balmoral Bound: How ‘The Crown’ Turned Up the Drama of Real-Life Royal History on the Scottish Estate

 'The Crown' Season 4 brings viewers to Scotland's Balmoral Castle — site of more than a century of royal history including Prince Charles and Princess Diana's 1981 honeymoon (above).
 Photo by Serge Lemoine/Getty Images